NextGenRF-Design-Inc/bytepipe_sdk/docs/sd_card/README.md

 ![ugit02](./ugit02.png)

-5. Click on the up arrow by the file in the lower-left and select "Show in Folder".
-Alternatively, open Files and navigate to the "Downloads" folder.
+5. Alternatively, open Files and navigate to the "Downloads" folder.

 ![uzip01](./uzip01.png)